hyurl/modelar-oracle-adapter/README.md

 `modelar-oracle-adapter`, that may guarantee a successful installation.

-Although this adapter supports NodeJS 4.X, but `node-orabledb` hasn't been pre-compiled for all versions of NodeJS (only tested in 6.X and 8.X), if you have installation problems, as I suggested above, go to the documentation for further help.
+Although this adapter supports NodeJS 4.X, but `node-orabledb` hasn't been pre-compiled for all versions of NodeJS, if you have installation problems, as I suggested above, go to the documentation for further help.

 ## How To Test